terotests/Ranger3/ProjectStatus.md

 # Next steps could be

+- create code writer (that should be ready actually)
 - create a JavaScript code generator which can output simple arrow function `const add = (x,y) => x + y`
 - try normalizing the types using perhaps only string index to Type Class
 - make simple operator matching algorithm